 What tends to actually win

-In the builds we have shipped, the frontier model wins on quality more often than not.
-It wins on the full scorecard less often than the room expects.
+In the matrices we run, the frontier model wins on quality more often than not.
+It wins on the full scorecard less often than teams expect.

-The pattern that keeps repeating: a mid-tier model with a tighter prompt and one structured-output retry passes the same threshold as the frontier model, runs in a third of the latency, and lands the production path under $0.50 per million tokens.
+The pattern that tends to hold: a mid-tier model with a tighter prompt and one structured-output retry passes the same threshold as the frontier model, runs in a third of the latency, and lands the production path under $0.50 per million tokens.
 The frontier model lands the same path at roughly four to five times that cost.
-The eval does not care that the frontier model was more impressive in isolation.
-The eval picks the cheaper one because that is the rule.
+Impressive-in-isolation does not enter the scorecard; the cheaper model that clears the thresholds wins, because that is the rule.

 Why this matters beyond the cost line